pnewstein/napari-3d-counter/paper.md

 A common task across biological fields is to quantify the number of objects in an image.
 Often, the most efficient solution to this problem is to have an expert manually count those objects.
-Our package, Napari-3D-Counter, includes the Count3D widget, a user-friendly interface to allow an expert to quickly count objects in 2D or 3D images visualized using napari, as well as auxiliary plugins that help to integrate Count3D into upstream and downstream analyses.
+This package, Napari-3D-Counter, includes the Count3D widget, a user-friendly interface to allow an expert to quickly count objects in 2D or 3D images visualized using napari, as well as auxiliary plugins that help to integrate Count3D into upstream and downstream analyses.